apiato/documentation/docs/components/optional-components/middleware.md

 ## Rules

-- All container-specific Middlewares:
+- All container-specific Middleware:
-  - MUST be placed in the `app/Containers/{Section}/{Container}/Middlewares` directory.
+  - MUST be placed in the `app/Containers/{Section}/{Container}/Middleware` directory.
-- All general Middlewares:
+- All general Middleware:
-  - MUST be placed in the `app/Ship/Middlewares` directory.
+  - MUST be placed in the `app/Ship/Middleware` directory.
-- All Middlewares MUST extend the `App\Ship\Parents\Middlewares\Middleware` class.
+- All Middleware MUST extend the `App\Ship\Parents\Middleware\Middleware` class.
   - The parent extension SHOULD be aliased as `ParentMiddleware`.

 ## Folder Structure